9 Great Track Drills To Make You A Faster Runner

 #6: Sprinting Backwards

 Make sure that you have ample room between you and the next runner and that you are running on the straightaway of the track.
-Glance periodically over your shoulder to make sure that you are safe.
+Glance periodically over your shoulder to ensure your safety.

 #7: Butt Kicks

-During the butt kicks drill, pump your arms vigorously while you bring your legs up quickly, tapping your heel to your butt.
+During the butt kicks drill, pump your arms vigorously while you bring your legs up quickly, tapping your heel to your butt with each kick.

 #8: Resisted Sprint Drills for Track

-One of the most common types of sprint drills for track to get faster and stronger while simultaneously improving your running form is sprints with resistance.
+One of the most common types of sprint drills for track is running sprints with resistance, which can help you get faster and stronger while simultaneously improving your running form and sprinting mechanics.

-For example, with a resisted parachute sprint, you might sprint 50 meters with the parachute and then release the parachute for the final 50 meters.
+For example, with a resisted parachute sprint, you might sprint 50 meters with the parachute and then release the parachute and sprint faster for the final 50 meters.

 The purpose of this is that sprinting with the resistance increases your strength, and then by removing the added resistance, it feels all that much easier to sprint without the parachute.